cikeddy/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+The button calls the function handleClick when clicked on and the function creates an alert with "hello" written in it (which causes a text box to pop up).

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**